maureensanchez99/PDM2025/finalProject/README.md

 ![20250507_233804](https://github.com/user-attachments/assets/3406051f-4134-49af-b124-abeb2ced27f0)

 ## *Future Development*
 Although the core functionality was achieved, there were a few things I also wished to implement:
 -  Longer Weather Patterns: I desired to replicate more weather patterns by implementing additional sensors.
 These components were, however, broken and couldn't be used.
 -  Ambient Audio: Ambient audio would have added to the immersion of the experience, giving a soundscape even in instances where no specific weather events were being caused.

-In the future, I plan to repair the damaged sensor components and make the NPC more environment-aware with smoother animations, weather effects, and layered audio design.
+In the future, I plan to repair the damaged sensor components and make the NPC more environment-aware with smoother animations, weather effects, and layered audio.